muldjord/skyscraper/README.md

 #### Version 2.3.1 (in progress, unreleased)
 * Now filters out ".hack-Link" results from 'screenscraper' to avoid bad localdb data
+* Added note to output about how many new resources have been added during scraping run

 #### Version 2.3.0 (7th February 2018)
 The ARTWORK release.
 Check artwork documentation [here](ARTWORK.md)